Zanabazar junior

-Zanabazar (meaning "Zanabazar") is a genus of large troodontid dinosaurs from the Late Cretaceous of Mongolia.
+Zanabazar is a genus of large troodontid dinosaurs from the Late Cretaceous of Mongolia.
 The genus was originally named by Rinchen Barsbold as the new species Saurornithoides junior.
-In 2009 it was reclassified as its own genus and species, Zanabazar junior, named after the first spiritual figurehead of Tibetan buddhism, Zanabazar.
+In 2009 it was reclassified as its own genus and species, Zanabazar junior, named after Zanabazar, the first spiritual figurehead of Tibetan Buddhism in Mongolia.
 The holotype includes a skull, vertebrae, and right hindlimb.
 Zanabazar was one of the largest and most derived troodontids.

 History of discovery

 The holotype was discovered in 1964 from the Bügiin Tsav locality of the Nemegt Formation and initially described by Rinchen Barsbold as a new species of Saurornithoides (S. junior) in 1974.
 This specimen, IGM 100/1, includes a nearly complete skull and braincase, part of the pelvis, some tail vertebrae, and parts of the right hindlimb.
 In 2009 a review of the genus found that the support for S. junior in the same genus as S. mongoliensis was lacking.
 Mark Norell and colleagues re-classified the species in the new genus Zanabazar, which they named in honor of Zanabazar, the first spiritual head (Bogd Gegen) of Tibetan Buddhism in Outer Mongolia.